josejhkim/tp/docs/UserGuide.md

 **Examples:**
 - Running `addPersonToTable n/John Doe tid/1`  adds a guest called John Doe to the table with the id 1.

-### Removing a guest from a Table: deletePersonFromTable
+### Removing a Guest from a Table: deletePersonFromTable
-Removes a guest from a table in the currently active wedding.
+Removes a Guest from a table in the currently active wedding.

 **Format**: `deletePersonFromTable n/NAME tid/INDEX
 `